AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-guides-assistant.md

 ---
 title: Configure the Guides assistant to search content
-description: Learn how to configure the Guides assistant to search content
+description: Learn how to configure the Guides Assistant to search content
 ---

-# Configure the AI-powered Guides assistant to search content
+# Configure the AI-powered Guides Assistant to search content

 As an administrator, you can configure the Guides Assistant feature for the authors.
-The Guides assistant service is secured by Adobe IMS auth-based authentication.
-Integrate your environment with Adobe’s secure token-based authentication workflows and start using the new Guides assistant feature.
+The Guides Assistant service is secured by Adobe IMS auth-based authentication.
+Integrate your environment with Adobe’s secure token-based authentication workflows and start using the new Guides Assistant feature.
 The following configurations help you to add the **AI configuration** tab to a folder profile.
-Once added, you can use the Guides assistant feature in the Web Editor.
+Once added, you can use the Guides Assistant feature in the Web Editor.

 ## Create IMS configurations in Adobe Developer Console